 - Please contact the course staff ASAP.
 We will deal with this on a case by case basis.

 - We try to get exam grades back within a few days.

 - Please bear with us regarding grade turnaround.
 Exam grades, solutions and statistics will be released after all exams and makeups have been graded.

 12. How can I see my exam after I’ve received a grade?

 - You will be able to view your graded exam via gradescope.

-- You may submit an exam regrade request, via gradescope, within two weeks of receiving your exam grade.
+- You may submit an exam regrade request, via gradescope, within one week of receiving your exam grade.

 - Please use regrade requests only when your exam has clearly not been graded according to the rubric.